Orthotics

 The adults Orthotics service is based at the Borders General Hospital and runs on Mondays, Tuesdays, Wednesdays and Fridays.

-Children’s Orthotics clinics taken place at Galashiels Health centre every Thursday afternoon and rotates monthly round The Knoll Duns, Kelso Community Hospital, Hawick Health Centre and Haylodge Health centre Peebles on Thursday mornings.
+Children’s Orthotics clinics taken place at Borders General Hospital every Thursday afternoon and rotates monthly round The Knoll Duns, Kelso Community Hospital, Hawick Health Centre and Haylodge Health centre Peebles for half a day each on Thursdays.

 Where do I check in for my appointment?